 Concentration of Credit Risk - Financial instruments that potentially expose the Company to significant concentrations of credit risk consist principally of cash and accounts receivable.
 The Company places its cash with financial institutions with high credit ratings, maintaining balances below the \$250,000 FDIC insured amount.
-The Company is subject to risk of nonpayment of its trade accounts receivable.
+The Company is subject to risk of non-payment of its trade accounts receivable.

 The Company's customer base is highly concentrated.
-As of September 30, 2014 the Company's two largest customers, Customer A and Customer B, represented 41% and 18% of accounts receivable, respectively.
-As of September 30, 2013 the Company's two largest customers, Customer A and Customer C, represented 49% and 13% of accounts receivable, respectively.
+As of September 30, 2014 our three largest customers, consisting of a telecommunications company providing fiber optic based network solutions ("Customer A"), a leading provider of wireless infrastructure solutions ("Customer B"), and a multinational provider of communications technology and services ("Customer C") represented 41%, 18% and 13% of accounts receivable, respectively.
+As of September 30, 2013 our two largest customers, Customer A and Customer C represented 49% and 17% of accounts receivable, respectively.

 Revenue may significantly decline if the Company were to lose one or more of its significant customers.
-For the year ended September 30, 2013, Company's two largest customers, Customer B and Customer A, represented approximately 64% and 25% of revenues, respectively.
+For the year ended September 30, 2013, Company's two largest customers, Customer D and Customer A, represented approximately 64% and 25% of revenues, respectively.
 For the year ended September 30, 2014, the Company's largest customer (Customer A), represented approximately 73% of revenues.